Why should you talk to your children about sex?

 - Your child is in a convenience store and notices people perusing through magazine covers bearing risque headlines or images on them.

-Each and every experience listed above will slowly shift your child’s moral framework if you remain uninvolved in your child’s sexuality. twisted and cheap imitation of sex, the result of sinfulness, will find acceptance and value in your child’s heart.
+Each and every experience listed above will slowly shift your child’s moral framework if you remain uninvolved in your child’s sexuality.
+The world is selling a twisted and cheap imitation of sex, the result ofsin, that will find acceptance and value in your child’s heart without your guidance.
 Without a guiding compass found only in Scripture, and in the home, your child will only find pain, hurt, and shame in their sexuality.

 May I implore you to speak with your children today concerning sex.
 Speak with your children when they are home, driving in the car with you, enjoying a day in the park, or sitting at the breakfast table.